Skip to content

 • check projects for errors,

-For exact command and option details, see the CLI reference.
+For all commands and option, see the CLI reference.

 Install the CLI